New Zealand–Ukraine relations: Sixth National Government, 2023-present

 Following the 2025 Trump–Zelenskyy meeting held in late February 2025, Luxon reiterated New Zealand's support for Ukraine, stating that New Zealand remained "steadfast in its support for Ukraine as it defends itself in a war that Russia started."
 On 15 March 2025, Luxon attended a virtual summit for international leaders discussing the deployment of peacekeepers to Ukraine in the event of a peace settlement with Russia.
 In mid-April 2025, Luxon confirmed that New Zealand would be extending its deployment of 100 military personnel in the United Kingdom to training Ukrainian military forces until December 2026.
 In addition, New Zealand would continue its intelligence, liaison and logistics support for the Ukrainian military.

 In late June 2025, Luxon announced that the New Zealand Government would contribute NZ$16 million in aid to Ukraine ahead of the annual NATO summit.
 This includes $4 million worth of lethal military assistance, $4 million worth of non-lethal military assistance, $7 million in humanitarian assistance for conflict-affected communities and $1 million to aid Ukrainian refugees displaced in neighbouring countries.

-In early September 2025, Defence Minister Collins visit Kyiv where she met with several senior Ukrainian officials including Defense Minister Denys Shmyhal, Foreign Minister Andrii Sybiha, Ukrainian Deputy Defense Minister Oleksandr Kozenko and the head of Kyiv's city military administration Tymur Tkachenko.
+In early September 2025, Defence Minister Collins visited Kyiv where she met with several senior Ukrainian officials including Defense Minister Denys Shmyhal, Foreign Minister Andrii Sybiha, Ukrainian Deputy Defense Minister Oleksandr Kozenko and the head of Kyiv's city military administration Tymur Tkachenko.
 Collins also visited a former apartment building that had been destroyed by Russian missiles in June 2025 and the Wall of Remembrance.
 Collins and New Zealand Defence Force chief and Air Marshal Tony Davies emphasised New Zealand's support for Ukraine and the international rules-based order.

+In early December 2025, Collins and Peters announced that New Zealand would contribute NZ$15 million towards the "Prioritised Ukraine Requirements List" (PURL), an American and NATO initiative to supply Ukraine with American-manufactured weapons and equipment.
+This defence aid contribution was welcomed by Ukrainian Ambassador Vasyl Myroshnychenko.